azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 3. Leave **Hotel Lobby** selected.

-4. Select **Join**.
+4. Select the **Join** button.

 5. The Live Chat should appear.
-(Notice it auto-announced you joining to the room; this is the first message.
-Note, this may take a few seconds to appear.
-When first using the application, it may take longer, try sending multiple messages to wake up the underlying services.)
+Wait for a 1 minute.
+The first message warms up the system.
+You should see a message stating you have connected to the chat service and you have joined the session.

+   The **connected** message means you have connected to the web application via SignalR.
+The **join** message means you have sent a message to the event hub and the function app Event Hub Trigger copied the message to the service bus topic.
+Also, the web application has received the message using the topic subscription and pushed it the browser client.

+   >**Warning**: Failure to see these messages means your configuration could be incorrect and will cause problems in the next exercises.

     ![The Live Chat window displays, showing that it is connected to the chat service.](media/2020-06-29-10-15-14.png "Live Chat window")

 6. Open another browser instance (You could try this from your mobile device).

-7. Enter `HotelLobby`, and select **Join**.
+7. Enter `HotelLobby` (no spaces), and select **Join**.

 8. From either session, fill in the Chat text box and select **Send**.
 You can try using @ and \# too, just to seed some text for search.